xan105/node-powertoast/README.md

 + @nodert-win10-rs4/windows.data.xml.dom
 + @nodert-win10-rs4/windows.ui.notifications

 This will give you a little boost as you'll not have to wait for PowerShell to start.

+Looking for Windows balloon notification ? [node-powerballoon](https://github.com/xan105/node-powerballoon)

 Example
 =======